Event Accessibility and Resources

 Events that include a meal, should include an option for "medical dietary needs", who to contact with the request and any deadline for the request in the RSVP.

-Event organizers requesting technical assistance from Disability Services are responsible for contacting Disability Services via email at email@example.com with the following information:
+Event organizers requesting technical assistance from the ACCESS Coordinator are responsible for contacting the ACCESS Coordinator for their campus or the Director of ACCESS and Accommodation via email at email@example.com with the following information:

 -the event planner's name and contact information